Jayscu/Artax/README.md

                 \____|____/____|___/ |____|\____|____/___/\__\

-Artax is a Powerful Node-based PoW + PoS-based cryptocurrency.
+Artax is a Powerful Node-Based PoW + PoS-based cryptocurrency.

 ## Artax Specifications